Qalxry/PDF-CE/README.md

 ## Overview

-The PDF Image Compressor & Enhancer is a tool designed to compress and enhance images within PDF files.
+The PDF Compressor & Enhancer is a tool designed to compress and enhance images within PDF files.
 It provides various settings for compression and image enhancement, allowing users to optimize PDF files for different purposes.

 ![](./assets/image.png)